 "I am glad to have a birthday at this age," Florence said before her birthday party.
 "I don't know what kind of celebration it will be, but it'll be fun."

 More can be learned about the Spirides family's hospitality industry contributions by purchasing the book Hotel Tybee authored by Florence Spirides' great nephew Harry G. Spirides and published by Arcadia Publishing.
 Copies are available online at Amazon.com.

-Members of the Spirides family have owned, operated, developed, and advised hotels and restaurants for over 90 years since the 1920s.
-In fact, in 1969 this company's founder and president Harry G. Spirides' late father George H. Spirides assisted his good friend Cecil B. Day to design, build, and open the world's first Day's Inn near Savannah, GA, and he subsequently became the first manager of the world's first Day's Inn early in his career as a distinguished owner and operator of hotels.
+Members of the Spirides family have owned, operated, developed, and advised hotels and restaurants for almost 100 years, since the mid 1920s.
+In fact, in 1970 this company's founder and president Harry G. Spirides' late father George H. Spirides assisted his good friend Cecil B. Day to design, open, and manage the world's very first Day's Inn near Savannah, Georgia, and he subsequently became the first manager of the world's first Day's Inn early in his career as a distinguished owner and operator of hotels.

-Harry G. Spirides is a former owner and operator of a 205 room, full-service, beach resort hotel for over 20 years.
+Harry G. Spirides is a former owner and operator of a 205-room, full-service, beach resort hotel for over 20 years.
 He is a third-generation hotelier who has over 30 years of experience working in full-service hotels.
-He rose up through the ranks of his family's hotel company working in every position from restaurant dishwasher to general manager to chief executive officer.
-Today, Harry Spirides, through his companies Spirides Hospitality Finance Company and Spirides Hospitality Realty Company, finds it very rewarding to assist hotel owners with their financing and real estate brokerage needs, having "walked a thousand miles in their shoes."
+He rose up through the ranks of his family's hotel company working in every position from restaurant dishwasher to front desk clerk to general manager to chief executive officer.
+Today, Harry Spirides, through his company Spirides Hospitality Finance Company, finds it very rewarding to assist hotel owners with their financing needs, having "walked a thousand miles in their shoes."